Skip to content

 GitHub Collaboration Workflow

 Here are the visualization of the workflow on the commit status of the remote Github, local git, and local disk.
 You can cross reference to the text instructions below for better understanding.
+Note that we add a fork step if you want to contribute to a public repository, which you do not have the permission to push to.
+You can follow the simplified instructions in the figures below if you can access the original repository.

 Clone the repository